ktor-doc-jp/ktor-doc-jp/pages/servers/engine.md

 #### Defining the configuration

-In the resources folder create a file named `application.conf` with the following contents
+In the resources folder, create a file named `application.conf` with the following contents

 ```kotlin
 ktor {